-Making the Most of Masters (MMM) is a strategic collaboration between business organisations, universities, enterprise agencies, and post-graduate masters levels students to disseminate the MMM model of credit-bearing Work Based Projects as an alternative to a traditional masters dissertation.
+Making the Most of Masters (MMM) is a strategic collaboration between business organisations, universities, enterprise agencies, and post-graduate masters levels students to disseminate the MMM model of credit-bearing Collaborative Projects with Business as an alternative to a traditional masters dissertation.
 The projects are solution focused and address real research needs within an organisation.

-A Work Based Project (WBP) is a Masters level project which is undertaken in collaboration with an organisation.
-WBPs may be based primarily onsite (the student works at the organisation) or offsite (the student is based at their university doing research on behalf of the organisation).
+A Collaborative Project with Business (CPB) is a Masters level project which is undertaken in collaboration with an organisation.
+CPBs may be based primarily onsite (the student works at the organisation) or offsite (the student is based at their university doing research on behalf of the organisation).

 The MMM Website provides much information about implementing dissertation projects with business organisations (public, private and third sector).
 To supplement this, the information provided here provides specific resources for University of Stirling staff, students and associated business organisations (private, public and third sector).